 Hip PRP Therapy at NTX Regen Center

 PRP (Platelet-Rich Plasma) therapy for hip pain uses your own blood to promote healing and reduce inflammation in damaged hip tissues.
-This non-surgical treatment provides long-term relief for those suffering from chronic hip pain.
+Consultations available for residents of Farmers Branch, Allen, and North Dallas.

 What is PRP Therapy for Hip Pain?